 The following tables set out certain information as of the date of this Circular (unless otherwise indicated) with respect to the persons being nominated at the Meeting for election as directors.
 Information regarding Common shares owned by each director of the Corporation is presented to the best knowledge of management of the Corporation and has been furnished to management of the Corporation by such directors.
-Information regarding Board and committee meeting attendance is presented for meetings held in 2016.
+Information regarding Board and committee meeting attendance is presented for meetings held in 2017.

-MARK CAMPBELL Prin cipal Occupat ion and Bio graphical Information Cairo, Egypt Director Since: October 1, 2010 Mr. Campbell is currently a director and President and Chief Executive Officer of the Corporation.
-NOT INDEPENDENT Mr. Campbell has over 35 years of experience in the investment banking and petroleum industry, and has extensive experience of working in Egypt and North Africa having spent ten years in the drilling and oilfield services business running his own company.
+MARK CAMPBELL Princ cipal Occupat ion and Bio graphical Information Cairo, Egypt Director Since: October 1, 2010 Mr. Campbell is currently a director and President and Chief Executive Officer of the Corporation.
+NOT INDEPENDENT Mr. Campbell has over 38 years of experience in the investment banking and petroleum industry, and has extensive experience of working in Egypt and North Africa having spent ten years in the drilling and oilfield services business running his own company.
 Previously, Mr. Campbell was Chairman and CEO of Blue Heron Resources and Blue Heron Exploration, an oil and gas exploration and production company operating in the U.S. Gulf Coast, and a director of Texas T Drilling Corp.
-From 2002 to 2010, Mr. Campbell was a founder and Executive Vice President of Rodeo Resources Inc. From 2010 to 2012, Mr. Campbell was a Corporate Finance executive with Fox-Davies Capital.
+From 2002 to 2010, Mr. Campbell was a founder and Executive Vice President of Rodeo Resources Inc., a company that developed a natural gas project in Cameroon.
+From 2010 to 2012, Mr. Campbell was a Corporate Finance executive with Fox-Davies Capital.
 Mr. Campbell is a former technical consultant to Pharaoh Gold Mines, now a subsidiary of Centamin Egypt Limited, and former Chief Executive Officer of Frontier Drilling and Oilfield Services Inc., an oilfield service company that operated within Africa.
 Prior to 1999, Mr. Campbell held senior positions in the investment banking business with T. Hoare & Co., Chase Manhattan, Solomon Brothers and Lehman Brothers Kuhn Loeb, focusing on global resource companies.
-Current Board/Committee Membership Attendance Attendanc e (Total) Other Public Board Memberships Member of the Board 9 of 9 10 of 10 100% N/A Former Member of the Audit Committee (1) 1 of 1 Former Member of the Compensation Committee (1) N/A (2) Number of Common Shares Benefit cially Owned, Con trolled or Dire ected 688,852
+Mr. Campbell studied Petroleum Geology at Texas Tech University.
+Current Board/Committee Membership Attendance Attendance (Total) Other Public Board Memberships Member of the Board 8 of 8 8 of 8 100% N/A Number of Common Shares Benefic Number of Common Shares Beneficially Owned, Controlled or Directed